Statistical Process Control with Excel

 In this case, since we are measuring yield, an increase in yield is an improvement.

-So we can say that process yield has improved sometime between 16:00 and 1:00.
-With this information we should now investigate what happened during this period of time that caused this improvement.
+So, we can say that process yield has improved sometime between 16:00 and 1:00.
+With this information we should now investigate what happened during this period that caused this improvement.

 Process Change Alerts